-The Company used a portion of the net proceeds from the issuance of the Senior Notes due 2029 during the quarter ended March 29, 2021 to: (i) fund the early retirement of \$375,000 Senior Notes due 2025, (ii) fund the repayment of \$40,000 outstanding under the U.S. Asset-Based Lending Credit Agreement (U.S. ABL) Revolving credit facility (but not terminate the commitments thereunder), and (iii) pay related premiums, fees and expenses.
-The Company has and intends to use the remaining net proceeds for general corporate purposes.
+The Company used a portion of the net proceeds from the issuance of the Senior Notes due 2029 during the quarter ended March 29, 2021 to: (i) fund the early retirement of \$375,000 Senior Notes due 2025, (ii) fund the repayment of \$40,000 then outstanding under the U.S. Asset-Based Lending Credit Agreement (U.S. ABL) revolving credit facility (but not terminate the commitments thereunder), and (iii) pay related premiums, fees and expenses.
+The Company used the remaining net proceeds for general corporate purposes.